microsoftgraph/console-calendar-sample/Lab.md

         }

         /// <summary>
-        /// Schedules a meeting.
+        /// Schedules an event.
         ///
-        /// For purposes of simplicity we only allow the user to enter the starTime
+        /// For purposes of simplicity we only allow the user to enter the startTime
         /// and endTime as hours.
         /// </summary>
         /// <param name="subject">Subject of the meeting</param>